 b.
 Procedural

 ☐ Yes ⊠ No

-(If Yes , please describe.)
+(If Yes, please describe.)

-7 A 4]

-/. re specific legal or procedural requirements instituted by the state to address of the safety of youth inspectors during all aspects of the Synar inspection
+7. re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection

-process

 a.
 Legal

 ☐ Yes ⊠ No

-(If Yes, please describe.)
+(If Yes , please describe.)

 b.
 Procedural

-~~

-∑ Yes □ No
+⊠ Yes □ No

 (If Yes , please describe.)

-The tobacco unit issues a youth inspector manual with procedures designed to

-assure youth safety during the inspection.
+The tobacco unit issues a youth inspector manual with procedures designed to assure youth safety during the inspection.
 When possible, investigators are required to accompany the youths into the stores where tobacco is sold.
-In addition,

-investigators are directed not to conduct an inspection if they observe any law

-enforcement activity or any activity that may be a threat to the safety of the youth

-(e.g. illegal drug purchases).
-Furthermore, the Attorney General's Office congratulatory card and lapel pin are not distributed if there is any possible threat to

-the safety of the underage youth.
+In addition, investigators are directed not to conduct an inspection if they observe any law enforcement activity or any activity that may be a threat to the safety of the youth (e.g. illegal drug purchases).
+Furthermore, the Attorney General's Office congratulatory card and lapel pin are not distributed if there is any possible threat to the safety of the underage youth.

-0 A wa than as any other legal or presedural requirements the state has regarding how

-0. re any other legal or procedural requirements the state has regarding how ons are to be conducted (e.g., age of youth inspector, time of inspections,

-training that must occur)?
+8. inspection re any other legal or procedural requirements the state has regarding how ons are to be conducted (e.g., age of youth inspector, time of inspections, that must occur)?

 a.
 Legal

 ☐ Yes ⊠ No

 (If Yes , please describe.)

 b.
 Procedural

 ⊠ Yes □ No

-(If Yes , please describe.)
+(If Yes, please describe.)

 Fifteen, sixteen, and seventeen year old minors are used to conduct compliance checks; minors younger than fifteen and older than seventeen are not used.